 Note 1: For digital systems it is necessary to provide one or more steps of reference bandwidth to produce suitable transition area for the spectral density to manage the required limit because in some frequency bands and/or applications narrow-band RF filters are not technically or economically feasible.
-Consequently, just outside the 250% of the relevant Channel Separation, the limit of spurious domain emissions are defined with reference bandwidths as detailed by the specific Figure 1and the related Table 4 and for BWA systems the specific Figure 2 and related Table 5.
+Consequently, just outside the 250% or the (150% + 500 MHz) as appropriate, of the relevant Channel Separation, the limit of spurious domain emissions are defined with reference bandwidths as detailed by the specific Figure 1and the related Table 4 and for BWA systems the specific Figure 2 and related Table 5.
+When “channel aggregation” (multicarrier) systems are concerned, the specific adaptation of section A1.3 of this annex applies.

-Note 2: Point-to-Multipoint systems used in CEPT countries foresee three kind of stations: -MS Master (Central) Station (clearly identifiable in Recommendation ITU-R SM.329) -TS Terminal Station (also clearly identifiable in Recommendation ITU-R SM.329) -RS Repeater Station (which is not referred in Recommendation ITU-R SM.329);
+Note 2: Point-to-Multipoint systems used in CEPT countries foresee three kind of stations: -MS Master (Central) Station (clearly identifiable in Recommendation ITU-R SM.329 [1]) -TS Terminal Station (also clearly identifiable in Recommendation ITU-R SM.329 [1]) -RS Repeater Station (which is not referred in Recommendation ITU-R SM.329 [1]);